stakater/stakater-workshop/docs/6-secret-management-in-saap/4-secret-management.md

 ### Workflow

 > Note: You dont have to perform this workflow.
-Service Account
+Service Account and Secret Store are already deployed

 1. Administrator creates a Tenant on the cluster.
 2. Multi Tenant Operator (MTO) enables a key value (kv) path for the Tenant.
 Login to Vault to view your tenant key value (kv) path.